 My company has recently set our annual goals and are now working on our departmental OKRs.
 I know OKRs are supposed to be set quarterly, but is this really necessary when we have a very clear idea of where we want to be in a year?
 What are the benefits to setting quarterly goals vs. annual goals?

 Great question.
-OKRs are often done in what we like to call ‘nested cadences.’
-These are best explained with a ‘Russian doll’ metaphor.
-I know, bear with me here.
+OKRs are often done in what we like to call “nested cadences.”
+These are best explained with a “Russian doll” metaphor.

 You’re wondering what’s the benefit of setting goals so frequently, correct?
-Well, if this past year has taught us anything, it’s that things change.
-As we all know, new challenges arise frequently and without warning (hello 2020), so it is crucial for any company to be able to swiftly and deftly adapt.
+Well, if this past few years have taught us anything, it’s that things change.
+As we all know, new challenges arise frequently and without warning, so it is crucial for any company to be able to swiftly and deftly adapt.
 It’s entirely possible that goals set in January may not be relevant by October.
 Quarterly OKRs (i.e. the smallest dolls) allow for agility and flexibility that annual goals alone cannot provide.

 Quarterly OKRs also encourage teams to take innovative and game-changing risks.
 Why, you ask?
 Let me give you a very formal and very serious example.

 Imagine you’re eight years old and your lemonade stand just finished its most profitable year yet.
-After counting all the quarters in your jar, you’ve made fifty dollars this year!
-You’re an ambitious eight-year-old though, with big dreams, and decide you want to make one hundred dollars next year.
+After counting all the quarters in your jar, you’ve made $50 this year!
+You’re an ambitious eight year old though, with big dreams, and decide you want to make $100 next year.
 You run this number by your mom/investor and younger sibling/underling and they balk at your audacity.
-You’ve done the math, however, and you tell them to reach one hundred dollars, you only need to sell roughly four more lemonades per week than you sold last year.
-A few extra sales a week sounds much more reasonable than that big scary hundred dollar number, doesn’t it?
+You’ve done the math, however, and you tell them to reach $100, you only need to sell roughly four more lemonades per week than you sold last year.
+A few extra sales per week sounds much more reasonable than that big scary hundred dollar number, doesn’t it?
 Suddenly, everyone’s on board and you’ve got yourself a motivated workforce!